covid19-hg/covid19hg/src/pages/faq/index.md

 qas:
   - question: How can I submit my data?
     answer: >+
       You can submit data in two ways.
-You can submit results summary statistics (calculated and formatted according to the analysis plan) or you can submit individual-level data.
+You can submit *results summary statistics** (calculated and formatted according to the analysis plan) or you can submit *individual-level data*.

       We prefer you submit individual-level data because they can be used beyond the few analyses that are described in the analysis plan.